Fomich686/simple_redis/README.md

     $ rebar3 shell
     $ request:gen(3).

-The function request:gen(3) gets json and saves it in Redis.
+The function request:gen(3) gets three json and saves it in Redis.